Higher and Degree Apprenticeships

 You may want to apply for an apprenticeship and a university place at the same time.

-Degree Apprenticeships offered at universities in the South of England
+Degree Apprenticeships offered at universities

 Many universities are working with businesses to develop Degree Apprenticeships.
-Here are some examples of the courses available, please check with the provider as there are more being developed all the time and also check whether these are being offered to young people or people already in a job.
+Here are some examples of some the courses available, please check with the provider as there are more being developed all the time and also check whether these are being offered to young people or people already in a job.

-University of Exeter
+University of Bath

 University of Plymouth